tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/fixest.md

 authorlink: "https://nl.linkedin.com/in/roshinisudhaharan"
 aliases:
   - /fixest
+  - /run/fixest/
+  - /run/fixest
 ---
 # Overview

 The `fixest` package is a powerful and versatile tool for analysing panel data in R. It is fast, memory-efficient, and offers a wide range of options for controlling the estimation process.
 Its main strength is the ability to estimate fixed effects models, which are commonly used in panel data analysis to control for unobserved heterogeneity at the individual or group level.
 In addition to fixed effects models, the `fixest` package includes functions for estimating other (non-)linear models such as Poisson models, and negative binomial models.

-Using a stylised example, we illustrate how you can use various functions in the `fixest` package for fixed-effect estimation and also perform a difference-in-difference analysis.
+Using a stylised example, we illustrate how you can use various functions in the `fixest` package for fixed-effect estimation.
 For illustration purposes, we will use the [Grunfeld dataset](https://www.statsmodels.org/dev/datasets/generated/grunfeld.html) which contains investment data for 11 U.S. Firms.
 It contains information on the following variables:

 | **Variables** 	| **Description** 	|
 |---	|---	|